betisbrinedev/betisbrinedev/README.md

-# Paulo Roberto
+# Betis

-Hi, I'm Paulo Roberto Pereira da Silva Filho, but i usually call myself on the internet by the nickname "Betis".
+Hi, I'm Paulo Roberto, but i usually call myself on the internet by the nickname "Betis".

 ## About Me

 - I understand English and Portuguese ( and a LITTLE bit of Spanish )

-- 👀 I’m interested in making games
+- 👀 I’m interested in making games or working in a game company

 - 🌱 I’m currently learning C# and the Unity Engine